Can your business cope in a crisis?

 Have you considered how your business would cope during an emergency or other period of disruption, however long or short?

-Causes could include a utility failure, staff illness, fire, flood or loss of access to your premises.
+Causes could include a utility failure, fire, flood, loss of access to premises from other causes, non-availability of key staff, pandemic.

 Business continuity planning